Whether you want to take a ferry or a helicopter, we can help you get to and from Koh Rong and around the island.

-To get to the popular Koh Toch part of Koh Rong you have several options, including speed ferries that take between 30 and 90 minutes, depending on the schedule (it’s rarely as fast as advertised).
+To get to the popular Koh Toch part of Koh Rong you have several options in 2019, including speed ferries that take between 30 and 90 minutes, depending on the schedule (it’s rarely as fast as advertised).
 There are also a few slow-boat options.
 Schedules change often, so be sure to confirm a few days before.
 If you’re headed somewhere other than Koh Toch, such as Sok San Village, we have information below, but ask your guesthouse for details about transport.

 There are several speed ferry companies operating multiple daily boats to and from the island’s main village, Koh Toch, and most offer hotel pickup in Sihanoukville.
 Tickets cost $22 return or $12 one way and can usually be booked online in advance (details below).
 Confirm your ferry time a day in advance to reserve your seat.

 All boats leave from Serendipity Pier in Sihanoukville, unless otherwise specified.
 Occasionally weather conditions require boats to arrive and depart from Sihanoukville’s Royal Pier (the supply pier) but in this case companies usually offer a shuttle bus service, free of charge.